-In early 2011, the Vertical Squirrels released their second CD based on a November 2010 live in the moment recording made in Guelph, Ontario.
-Winter's Gate, available on the Barcode Free Music label, features idiosyncratic free playing from the Squirrels, with strong groove elements, and surprising melodic forays supported by dissonant harmonies and unusual instrumental blendings.
+In early 2011, the Vertical Squirrels released their second CD based on a November 2010 live-in-the-moment recording made in Guelph, Ontario.
+Winter's Gate features idiosyncratic free playing from the Squirrels, with strong groove elements, and surprising melodic forays supported by dissonant harmonies and unusual instrumental blendings.

 Winter's Gate is a set of 11 musical tableaux based on winter images, local neighbourhood landmarks, and poetic fragments that gave rise to the collective improvisation.
 No overdubs were used on the recording and the CD represents the Vertical Squirrels' audacious brand of live musicking with virtually no studio intervention.

-Highlight tracks include the atmospheric opening number "Winter's Gate," the driving funk piece "Santafunked," the haunting in-and-out-of-sync "The Pulse In this Great Sadness," and the quasi-pop tune turned inside-out, "Black Dog On White Ice."
+Highlight tracks include the atmospheric opening number "Winter's Gate," the driving funk piece "Santafunked" (featuring a groove on a baritone 12-string guitar), the haunting in-and-out-of-sync "The Pulse In this Great Sadness," and the quasi-pop tune turned inside-out, "Black Dog On White Ice."

-As with their other recordings, Hold True (Ambiances Magnétiques), and Time of the Sign (also with Ambiances Magnétiques and featuring Jane Bunnett, Ben Grossman, and Scott Merritt) the Vertical Squirrels bring together an inventive blend of string sounds, using Heble's dense pianistic interweavings in tandem with Fischlin's textural use of the 12-string guitar, brilliantly supported by percussionist Warren's and bassist Melville's intuitive interlockings.
+As with their other recordings, Hold True (Ambiances Magnétiques), Time of the Sign (Ambiances Magnétiques and featuring Jane Bunnett, Ben Grossman, and Scott Merritt), and Le gouffre/The Chasm (featuring Korean master percussionist Dong-Won Kim and multi-instrumentalist Gary Diggins [Ambiances Magnétiques 2021]), the Vertical Squirrels bring together an inventive blend of string sounds, using Heble's dense pianistic interweavings in tandem with Fischlin's textural use of multiple guitars, brilliantly supported by percussionist Warren's and bassist Melville's intuitive interlockings.
 Winter's Gate is a unique boundary- and genre-crossing exploration of what winter might sound like when improvised into being.

-Bonus tracks hidden on the CD feature extracts from the first encounter with percussionist Warren, "A Rough Idea" (dedicated to Toronto impresario extraordinaire Ron Gaskin), found street sounds from the demonstrations that brought down the Pinochet government in Chile, and a sonic ode to frustration with Christmas wrappings.
-Winter's Gate is at once a whimsical blend of sonic impressions inspired by winter's impending arrival and a mix of exploratory musical iterations filled with humour, unexpected turns, and a deep commitment to in the moment musical explorations.
+Three bonus tracks (Tracks 12-14) feature extracts from the first encounter with percussionist Warren, "A Rough Idea" (dedicated to Toronto impresario extraordinaire Ron Gaskin); found street sounds from the demonstrations that brought down the Pinochet government in Chile (Chile Crea); and a sonic ode to frustration with Christmas wrappings.
+Winter's Gate is at once a whimsical blend of sonic impressions inspired by winter's impending arrival and a mix of exploratory musical iterations filled with humour, unexpected turns, and a deep commitment to in-the-moment musical explorations.